 Make sure you modify the name of the images specified as per image names you’ve uploaded.

-And that’s it! now all you have to do flush all the cache from cache management and refresh any product page.
+And that’s it!
+Now all you have to do, is flush all the cache from cache management and refresh any product page.

 You should be able to see the social image icons below the ‘Add to Wish List’ button!